somhi/PCXT_DeMiSTify/README.md

 Follow discussion and evolution of the core at [MiSTerFPGA forum](https://misterfpga.org/viewforum.php?f=40) and [MiST Atari-forum](https://atari-forum.com/viewtopic.php?t=42465).

-This is a general Readme.
-Check specific Readme in each board folder.
-See list of ported platforms below.
+This is a general Readme for all targets.
+Check also Readme in each board folder.

 **Status of the ports**

+* Now with IDE support HD images can be loaded from SD card.
-* Read specific BOARD limitations on each board folder's readme
+* Read specific BOARD limitations on each board folder's Readme.
 * Read [Bugs / TODO / changes list with respect to the MiSTer port](TODO.md)

 ## **FPGA platforms**

-**MiST**
+**MiST ports**

 * Altera Cyclone III:  MiST, MiSTica
 * Altera Cyclone IV: SiDi (ManuFerHi EP4CE22)

 * Altera Max 10: Arrow Terasic DECA + [MiSTdon](https://github.com/somhi/MiSTdon)

-**DeMiSTify**
+**DeMiSTify ports**

 * Altera Max 10: Terasic DE10-lite, Arrow Terasic DECA